The Manual for Novices: Ch. 1 THE EGYPTIAN HASIDIM

 The Mediaeval Egyptian Hasidim

 The term Hasid, which gives rise to the terms hasidic and hasidism, is one of many key Jewish appellations that has undergone metamorphosis over the centuries.
-Its most basic hebrew meaning is a person who is so in love with G-d that they strive to go the extra mile in His service—in other words: a Pietist.
+Its most basic hebrew meaning denotes a person who is so in love with G-d that they strive to go the extra mile in His service—in other words: a Pietist.

+In Beshtian Hasidism the leader is usually called the Tzaddik and the disciple is known as his Hasid.
+But in the mediaeval era the term Hasid was used quite differently.
 The Jewish-Sufi Movement emerged in full strength during the thirteenth century in Egypt.
 In those times the usage of the terms Tzaddik and Hasid was reversed.
 A person who was meticulous in ritual religious observance and whose actions and manner were totally in accord with ideal Jewish ethics would be described as a Tzaddik.
 It was the pietist and the one who sought to go deeper in observance of the Law through increased devotional and ascetical practice that merited the title Hasid.

-The term Hasid thus resembled the use of the Arabic Sufi term wali (plural awliya) which denotes one who is a “Friend”: an intimate of the Divine and a saint.
+The Egyptian Pietist use of the term "Hasid" thus resembled the Sufic use of the Arabic term wali (plural awliya) which denotes one who is a “Friend”: an intimate of the Divine and a saint.
 In mediaeval Fostat (Cairo) where our Jewish-Sufi movement began, it was a term applied to a saintly and ascetic Jew.
-Such a one may have been the formal community leader or simply a highly respected community member.
-Scholars have furthermore confirmed that, in this period in Egypt, the appellation HeHasid also denoted a person who was a member of the Jewish Sufi confraternity.
+Such a one may have been a formally appointed community leader or simply a highly respected community member.
+Scholars have furthermore confirmed that, in this period in Egypt, the honorary appellation HeHasid also denoted a person who was a member of the Jewish Sufi confraternity.

-In the late fourteenth century the term Hasid received poetic analysis at the start of R. David ben Joshua Maimuni’s Jewish-Sufi manual entitled Al Murshid (Guide to Solitude and Detachment).
-He actuality subtitled the work “The Correct Practice of the Path of Hasidut [Derech Ha Hasidut].
+In the late fourteenth century the term Hasid received poetic analysis at the start of R. David ben Joshua Maimuni’s Jewish-Sufi manual.
+This manual was entitled "Al Murshid (Guide to Solitude and Detachment)".
+He actually subtitled the work “The Correct Practice of the Path of Hasidut [Derech Ha Hasidut].

 “The third derivation is ... from Hasidah “stork” which is explained as the name of a bird which lives [ya’wa] in deserts and solitudes, and isolates itself from other birds and appears in the inhabited region only at a fixed time of the year.
 Thus the hasid would designate a man who is alone unto himself [munfarid bi-halih], who detaches himself [mutajarrid] from mankind for the purpose of doing his work, who seeks solitude [mustawhis] far from them and shuns them.”[i]

-We have situated the birth of the Jewish-Sufi Movement in the late-twelfth/early-thirteenth century, but it is apparent that Sufic influences were already present in the region of old Fostat long before this time.
+Some have situated the birth of the mediaeval Jewish-Sufi Movement in the late-twelfth/early-thirteenth century, but it is apparent that Sufic influences were already present in the region of old Fostat long before this time.
 It should be remembered that both the third century Desert Fathers of Christianity and the first century fringe eremitic but Jewish sect known as the Therapeutai were all based in this same region.
 Both those groups were eremitic (hermit) communities.
 Cross cultural inter-religious imitation and sharing will have been active for centuries because these movements were viewed by contemporary mystics as having trace memories of the biblical prophetic school curriculum.
 It is also quite likely that these groups will have influenced Islamic Sufis in a similar exchange of practices—and one might reasonably posit connections between Eastern Church liturgies, Hesychast litanies, Islamic-Sufi Dhikr, and Jewish Baqashot.

 It is true that there was a nascent Jewish-Sufi presence in Egypt even before the time of the Rambam.
-There are also clear and pronounced Islamic and Sufi influences in the thought of R. Bahya Ibn Pequda (1050-1120) and certain scholars are quick to point out the same in the writings of the Rambam himself (1138-1204).
+There are also clear and pronounced Islamic and Sufi influences in the thought of R. Bahya Ibn Pequda (1050-1120) and certain scholars are quick to point out the same in the writings of the Rambam himself (1138-1204)—but it is only in thirteenth century Egypt that Jewish-Sufism became a fully fledged movement.
+Nevertheless, one might claim that the Egyptian Hasidim were already living as an Order/Tariqa in the latter part of the twelfth century.
+If we define a Tariqa and Order as: "a circle of Sufis sharing a common and particular ethos and modus operandi ": then we can claim that the first Jewish Order of Sufis (other than that of the Bnei ha Neviim) was in seminal existence in Egypt from at least the middle of the twelfth century.

-If we define a "Tariqa" and "Order" as a circle of Sufis sharing a common and particular ethos and modus operandi, the first Jewish Order of Sufis (other than that of the Bnei ha Neviim) arose in the years before the arrival of the Rambam in Fostat (Old Cairo).
-The father in law of the Rambam's wife, R. Abraham Hananel was a member of this Jewish-Sufi Circle and scholars have suggested that both he and his daughter may have had a part in the sufic education of Abraham, the Rambam's son.
+R. Hananel ben Samuel, the father-in-law of Abraham ben HaRambam was a member of this Jewish-Sufi Circle and scholars have indicated that he influenced and encouraged the Rambam's son in his appreciation of Sufi Pietist thought.
 (The Rambam himself was not a member of this Judeo-Sufic society of Cairene Pietists and he was actually critical of the excesses practiced by some of its members).
-The first named leaders of the Jewish Sufi movement were thus R. Abraham He Hasid the Dayan (d.c.1223), and R. Abraham ben Ha Rambam (1186-1237) the Rayis al Yahud (Nagid).
-This movement was no marginal flash in the pan, it became a clearly defined, highly popular, and ever-expanding movement that flourished throughout the Levant for (at least) three hundred years.
+But the first named leaders of the Jewish Sufi movement were R. Abraham He Hasid the Dayan (d.c.1223), and R. Abraham ben Ha Rambam (1186-1237) the Rayis al Yahud (Nagid).

 oooOooo

-Tariqa Eliyahu members who thirst for factual and academic knowledge about our history are therefore encouraged to study the pioneering and extensive academic and linguistic works of Professor Paul Fenton,[ii] and the magisterial and detailed account of Rabbi Elisha Russ-Fishbane in his book ‘Judaism, Sufism, and the Pietists of Mediaeval Egypt’ (pub.2015).
+Tariqa Eliyahu members who thirst for factual and academic knowledge about our history are therefore encouraged to study the pioneering and extensive academic and linguistic works of Professor Paul Fenton,[ii] and the comprehensive and detailed account of Rabbi Elisha Russ-Fishbane in his book ‘Judaism, Sufism, and the Pietists of Mediaeval Egypt’ (pub.2015).
 The work of Thomas Block[iii] also provides a panoramic overview of the Jewish-Sufi movement that has helped many of our members come to grips with the historical and conceptual outlines.

 oooOooo